Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Judicial bias

 The issue of false cases and misuse of the Act found its way into the March 2018 decision of a two judge bench of Justices UU Lalit and AK Goel of the Supreme Court of India in Subhash Kashinath Mahajan v.
 State of Maharashtra & Anr.
 In addition to questioning Section 18 of the Act, which prohibits grant of anticipatory bail for offences committed under the Act, the court laid down guidelines, substantially diluting the provisions of the Act.
 The court granted additional powers to the investigating officer to conduct a preliminary inquiry before lodging a complaint.
 Further, written permission of the appointing authority for all public officials and of the District Superintendent of Police for other persons is required before a complaint is registered. - wilfully ignorant of the fact that all FIRs under this Act can only be filed after the District Magistrate and the Superintendent of Police visit the spot and conduct a preliminary enquiry (Rule 12(1)), and only then can the Superintendent of Police order an FIR to be filed (Rule 12(2)).
 Further, it also ignored the fact that the charges in this regard against the public servant shall be booked on the recommendation of an administrative enquiry (Section 4(2)) - so the question of not conducting a preliminary inquiry does not arise.
 In fact, the law was clear that the FIR can be filed only after a spot visit and inquiry has been done by the senior-most police official in the district (in the case of civilians) [Rule 12(2)] and only after an administrative enquiry (in the case of public servants)[Section 4(2)].

-If the steps for the investigation outlined above are followed, there is virtually no scope for 'false' or 'mistake of fact' cases.
-Instead of taking the officials to task for not doing what is a legally mandated part of their job, the judges of the supreme court held that the cases were false and a misuse of the Act, in effect blaming the victim.
+Criticism

+According to National Crime Records Bureau data total no of crimes committed in the year 2023 were 6241569 out of which Dalit victims were 57789 in number (0.9%).
+Total no of murders committed were 27721 out of which Dalit victims were 908 (3.3%).
+Total no of POCSO cases were 40423 out of which Dalit victims were 1407 (3.5%).
+The percentages were very less compared to the Dalit population which is 16.6%.
+Despite having an elaborate law which contains strict guidelines starting from investigation till judgement including financial compensation for SC/ST citizens, no such law exists for protection of non-SC/ST citizens for similar caste based crimes.